lablup/rraft-py/README.md

 ## Reference

 - [tikv/raft-rs](https://docs.rs/raft/latest/raft) - This binding provides almost completely similar APIs with raft-rs, so it would be helpful to refer to its documentation.
-- [huggingface/tokenizer](https://github.com/huggingface/tokenizers/tree/main/bindings/python) - This lib's Reference type implementation is greatly inspired from this binding.
+- [huggingface/tokenizer](https://github.com/huggingface/tokenizers/tree/main/bindings/python) - This lib's RefMutContainer implementation is greatly inspired from this binding.